Carving wood

 Rest the hand holding the metal shaft of the chisel on the wood.
 This will act like a break so that the tool does not slip out of control when it is pushed forward.
 This technique keeps fingers safely out of the way, and provides good control of the chisel.

-You can use your body weight to help push the tool.
-Whenever possible, clamp the wood piece down to the table or vise so that it is secure and not moving around That way you aren't tempted to hold the piece with the other hand and pushing the chisel towards it.
+You can use your body weight to help push the tool through the wood.
+Use a mallot if this doesn't work.
+Whenever possible, clamp the wood piece down to the table or vise so that it is secure and not sliding around.
+That way you aren't tempted to hold the piece with the other hand and pushing the chisel towards your hand.

 Carving details